 - Explore color as you search for the live White's Tree Frogs in their habitat.
 Are they green or brown today?

-- Take a peek at the real, live observation beehive.
+- Take a peek behind the curtain at the real, live observation beehive.
 Can you find how the bees leave to go outside to get their nectar?